microsoft/PowerToys/README.md

  - Corrected a check for an error when signaling the application to start as administrator.
  - Refactored the context menu.
 Thanks [@davidegiacometti](https://github.com/davidegiacometti)!
  - Fixed dialogs overlapping the title bar after the upgrade to Windows App SDK 1.4.
 Thanks [@davidegiacometti](https://github.com/davidegiacometti)!
- - The move up and move down buttons in the context menu are disabled when filtering.
-Thanks [@davidegiacometti](https://github.com/davidegiacometti)!

 ### Keyboard Manager